 Your phone greeting should always be professional and upbeat, something along the lines of: ‘Good morning/afternoon.
 Company ABC, John speaking’.
-Likewise, when sending emails, you should adopt a professional tone, use correct grammar, include a signature (with your job title and contact information) and add an appropriate closing (such as ‘Best wishes’).
+Likewise, when sending emails, you should follow recommended email etiquette by adopting a professional tone, use correct grammar, include a signature (with your job title and contact information) and add an appropriate closing (such as ‘Best wishes’).

 8. Be organised